Making Benthic Mats

 placing rebar every other grommet gives 10 rebar/mat; a good number.

-- Weave the rebar through the mats by punching a hole in the
+- Weave the rebar through the mats by slicing a 2 lengthwise

 The best technique for doing this